 Stop Loud Snoring & Start Sleeping More Deeply - Tonight!

 Do you feel constantly tired despite getting a full night of rest?
 Does your snoring frequently disrupt your spouse or roommate’s sleep?
 You may be affected by sleep apnea, a disorder that is growing more and more common throughout the country.
 If you believe that you might have sleep apnea, please contact us today.
 Our team at Beautiful You Dental has extensive experience with helping patients overcome the symptoms of sleep apnea and finally achieve a good, relaxing night of sleep.
 Dentistry is more than just teeth!
-See us for sleep apnea therapy.
+See us for sleep apnea therapy in Palm Bay, FL.

 Sleep apnea is a condition in which the muscles that keep the airway open collapse, and momentarily, the airway is blocked preventing oxygen from reaching your brain during the deepest stages of sleep.
 The body responds by snoring loudly to force the muscles back into their proper spot.
 Unfortunately, this action prevents the body from achieving the most rejuvenating levels of sleep.
 Signs of sleep apnea include frequent fatigue, migraines, and irritability.
 People who have sleep apnea may find it nearly impossible to sleep throughout the night, and this can result in reduced alertness during the day.
 Sleep apnea therapy can help treat this condition!